 DIY Chalkboard Mason Jars!
 Here’s an upgrade to an everyday household tool that is so stylish and modern.
 Mason jars are perfect for storing all kinds of things.
 They are great in craft rooms, the kitchen, or holding personals in your bathroom.
-But these are going to hold something special that also comes in your November Craft in Style Box.

 But don’t worry, you don’t need the sub box to make these lovely Chalkboard Mason Jars.
 Here’s how to make them.